multiversx/mx-docs/docs/wallet/wallet-extension.md

 **Step 4:** Before proceeding to the next step, confirm that you have safely stored your secret phrase.

-**Step 5:** For further verification, you will be prompted to input some of the secret phrases.
+**Step 5:** For further verification, you will be prompted to input some of the secret words.

 ![maiar-defi-example-authentication](/wallet/wallet-extension/wallet_extension_step6.png)